slaibyh/CompProbSol/Learnin.md

 1. Mac paths must right click on file, click option - copy path to clipboard
 2. cos/sin functions take radians, but there are functions cosd/sind that take degrees in Python and MATLAB.
 1. It might be useful to write the program in pen and paper before using the computer.
+1. Default arguments should be specified from the last argument in.
 ## Plots
 1. Add labels to plots `xlabel`, `ylabel` and `title`
 1. using `plot` in MATLAB/Python returns an object you can manipulate